Trams in Brisbane: City of Brisbane (1925–1969)

-Through the 1940s and 1950s the tram system enjoyed strong political support within the council, which continued to expand the tram network and upgrade its fleet with some of the most advanced trams in Australia.
+Through the 1940s and 1950s the tram system received strong political support within the council, which continued to expand the tram network and upgrade its fleet with some of the most advanced trams in Australia.
 Trolleybuses were introduced in 1951.
 The last tramway to open was in March 1961.
 Clem Jones became Lord Mayor of Brisbane the same year, and all new route construction was cancelled.

 Decline of the electric street transport systems

 By 1948 Brisbane's trams failed to return a profit as they could not compete with the more efficient bus services.
-Urban development, often well away from public transport, the rise of suburban shopping centres and the relative decline in the cost of motorcars meant that as elsewhere, Brisbane's public street transport system increasingly had to compete with the private motor car and patronage slowly declined from a post war peak of 148 million passenger journeys in 1946, to approximately 64 million passenger journeys in 1968.
+Urban development, often well away from public transport, the rise of suburban shopping centres and the relative decline in the cost of motorcars meant Brisbane's public street transport system increasingly had to compete with the private motor car.
+Patronage slowly declined from a post war peak of 148 million passenger journeys in 1946, to approximately 64 million passenger journeys in 1968.

 Political support for the tram system waned in the 1960s, particularly so after the Paddington tram depot fire on 28 September 1962.
 67 trams were destroyed, which represented 20% of the entire fleet.
 Brisbane's Lord Mayor Alderman Clem Jones was pro-freeway and private car.
 The Kalinga, Toowong, Rainworth and Bulimba ferry routes closed in December 1962.

 The closure of the tram and trolleybus systems

 In common with many other cities, Brisbane converted its remaining tram lines between 1968 and 1969 to all bus operation.
 The last trolley buses ran on 13 March 1969 and the final trams ran on 13 April 1969.
 Photographs of this last tram ride, organised by Grahame Garner and other tramways workers are in the University of Queensland Fryer Library collection.
 The tramway closure was notable for the speed with which it was carried out.
 Over 300 replacement Leyland Panther buses were purchased, at the time the largest single bus purchase in the world.
-Most older, wooden trams were stripped of metal parts and then burnt at the City Council's yard at Cribb Street, Milton (adjacent to the tramway workshops).
+Most older, wooden trams were stripped of metal parts and burnt at the City Council's yard at Cribb Street, Milton (adjacent to the tramway workshops).
 The bodies of later, all-metal cars were sold as sheds and playground equipment.

 Brisbane Tramway Museum (1969–present)

 The Brisbane Tramway Museum Society was formed in 1968 to preserve some of Brisbane's trams.
-At present the museum has 24 Brisbane trams in its collection, with 6 operational; California type tram 47, Ten Bench tram 65, Baby Dreadnought tram 99, Dropcentre tram 341, Four Motor tram 429, and the last tram built and officially operated in Brisbane, Four Motor Phoenix tram 554.
+As of 2016 the museum has 24 Brisbane trams in its collection, with 6 operational; California type tram 47, Ten Bench tram 65, Baby Dreadnought tram 99, Dropcentre tram 341, Four Motor tram 429, and the last tram built and officially operated in Brisbane, Four Motor Phoenix tram 554.
 Tramway operations commenced at the museum at Ferny Grove in 1980.